2026 TT MBiol2

 Excess forest mortality is consistently linked to drought worldwide.
 Adaptation to drought has a complex underlying mechanism and has trade-offs with other life history traits.
 In particular, water regulation is closely related to photosynthetic activity and has significant effects on growth.

-Today we will be studying two commercial conifer species widely bred and grown in the UK: Sitka spruce and Lawson cypress.
+Today we will be studying two native broadleaf species widely bred and grown in the UK: pedunculate oak and hazel.
 We will characterise and compare their drought responses.

 There are three hypothesised mechanisms underlying tree mortality, based on the relationship between the temporal length of drought (duration) and the relative decreased in water availability (intensity) in the hydraulic framework.